$70 billion in raises for 24 million working people. $15/hr won in 7 states. 30% of the nation’s workforce on a path to $15/hr.

 We work hard and we’re still stuck in poverty.
 It’s not right.

 We know striking works.
-By standing up and going on strike for $15/hr and union rights we won $62 billion in raises for 22 million people across the country.
+By standing up and going on strike for $15/hr and union rights we won $70 billion in raises for 24 million people across the country — more than 30 percent of the nation’s workforce..

 We’ve taken the fight to more than 300 cities in the US and 60 countries across the world on 6 different continents.

-Now, $15/hr is law in California and New York State.
-It’s law in Seattle, in Pennsylvania for nursing home and hospital workers, and for municipal employees in countless cities.
-Mayors, city councils, and state governments across the nation have announced $15 initiatives.
+Now, increases to the minimum wage to $15/hr is law in eight states: California, Connecticut, Illinois, Massachusetts, New York, New Jersey, Maryland, and Florida.
+Additionally, increases to the minimum wage to $15/hr is law in Seattle and Washington, D.C., in Pennsylvania for nursing home and hospital workers, and for municipal employees in countless cities.
+Mayors, city councils, and state governments across the nation continue to advance $15 initiatives.

 What’s the secret to our success?
 You.
 Me.
 All of us who have come together to tell our stories of what it’s like trying to live on low pay from corporations like McDonald’s.